Yes, the fine print! Please read if you are interested in purchasing an animal from us. Last updated February 8, 2021.

-At this time (2018-2019 breeding season), reservations do not require a deposit; this means you have first right of refusal on available kids out of the breeding(s) of your choosing according to your place on the wait list.
+At this time (2020-2021 breeding season), wait list spots are no obligation/do not require a deposit.
+We will take names for the list and contact you if an animal(s) becomes available, at which point you may decide to purchase or pass on the kid(s).
 If you choose to purchase a kid that becomes available through the wait list, a non-refundable deposit will then be required to hold the kid.
 Adult goats are held by non-refundable deposit only.

 Unless other arrangements are made, pickup or delivery must be scheduled within 2 weeks of receipt of deposit or whenever the kid(s) is ready to leave the farm, whichever is applicable.
 After 2 weeks, an additional charge of $5 per day will be added to the cost of the goat/kid for board.
 If arrangements are not made to pick up goat(s) within 30 days, all deposits and agreements will be forfeit and the goat(s) will be retained and/or offered for sale to the public.
-Buyers are responsible for any costs related to shipping and transport, including any CVIs/veterinary health certificates necessary for intrastate transport.
+Buyers are responsible for any costs related to shipping and transport, including any CVIs/veterinary health certificates necessary for interstate transport.

 All kids are pulled at birth and bottle fed.
 Kids may go home under 8 weeks of age, on a bottle, to homes with experience bottle raising young kids.
 We do not recommend weaning goat kids before 12 weeks of age and do not typically wean until 14-16 weeks.
 Goats are herd animals and we will not sell single kids/goats to homes with no other goats; there must be at least one other suitable goat companion on the property.
 Horses/ponies, donkeys, dogs, etc., are not suitable companions for goats.
 We also disbud (de-horn) ALL goat kids that leave our property and strongly suggest not bringing a disbudded/non-horned goat into a herd with horned goats.
 If you are new to goats and have questions about care and management, please ask!
 We are happy to help.